 We arrived back at the hotel we had stayed at, it wasn’t there.
 The only thing we could now do is ride back to Barnaul and retrace our steps.
 Also, this was the nearest place we could get flights to Moscow Russia if needed.

 900 miles back the same way we had come just a day before.
 Luckily Altai Russia has beautiful roads and scenery so the ride was fun.
 Apart from the occasional panic attack when remembering the passport situation.
 Once back in Barnaul, Russia we went to the last hotel we stayed at, nothing, we got back on our bikes and rode into the city centre.

 All of the stress and planning of how to get around the emergency passport drama was gone!
 It felt like a huge weight on my chest had been lifted.
-We were pretty hysterical and caused a scene in the shop.
+We were pretty hysterical and caused a scene in the shop in Russia.
 We went to meet my parents.
 They’d had been waiting at the hotel for us and had a lot of drinks to celebrate!

 Due to us needing to backtrack our time in Mongolia was cut short, we decided to ride past our original border crossing.
 We entered the country much further along East, just up from the city of Irkutsk.
 Barnaul to Irkutsk was a massive 2000km ride on a very boring straight road.
 We did this in 4 days!